Make No Misteak: Our Food Choices Are Not Ours Alone

 Course Correction is Needed

 To make food production and consumption sustainable, it will be necessary to address both supply and demand.
 As far as supply is concerned, the use of more efficient cattle breedsmixed agriculture systems, and raising cattle with increased feed efficiency need to be increased, and large-scale industrial operations need to be limited.
-When it comes to demand, governments certainly have role to play in setting policy to affect nutritional and environmental outcomes and thereby create healthier food environments.
+When it comes to demand, governments certainly have a role to play in setting policy to affect nutritional and environmental outcomes and thereby create healthier food environments.

 Even so, as citizens of one of the world’s wealthiest and most powerful nations and given the adverse environmental impacts of excessive meat and particularly beef consumption, Americans need to ask themselves whether it is right to continue consuming disproportionate amounts of both meat and calories.